 Collaborating with our adult rheumatology colleagues is extremely important to understand and address the needs of our young adult patients.
-Effective communication (verbal and written), education around psychosocial issues and identifying how to best coordinate our efforts are paramount to achieving this goal.
+Effective communication, education around psychosocial issues and identifying how to best coordinate our efforts are paramount to achieving this goal.

 Challenges we can anticipate include the funding difficulties for additional multidisciplinary staff, longer appointments, and clinic space availability.
-However, we hope adult rheumatologists will be eager to work together to develop processes and programs.